Aníbal Acevedo Vilá: Shared government

 Acevedo Vilá was finally sworn as Governor on 2 January 2005.
 During his term, he faced many political challenges, due to the fact that the main opposing party, New Progressive Party (NPP) gained control of the Legislative Assembly of Puerto Rico, the Resident Commissioner in Congress (Luis Fortuño), and Acevedo Vilá's main political rival, Pedro Rosselló (former Governor or Puerto Rico who had just lost the election against Acevedo), managed to gain a seat in the Senate of Puerto Rico after a young first-term Senator from Arecibo unexpectedly resigned shortly after taking the oath of office, and unsuccessfully attempted to topple Senate President Kenneth McClintock.

 Because the executive and the legislative branches of the government are controlled by different political parties, Governor Acevedo Vilá called his government a "shared government".
 During the first months of his term, Acevedo Vilá concentrated his efforts on trying to reach bipartisan support for his bills and for the nominees of his Cabinet.
-However, this collapsed when Acevedo Vilá vetoed a legislative bill proposed by the NPP.
+However, this collapsed when Acevedo Vilá vetoed a legislative bill proposed by the NPP, although all members of his Cabinet, but one, were confirmed by the Senate.

 During May 2005, confrontations between the executive and the legislative branches reached a new climax when the Puerto Rico legislature voted to override a veto by Acevedo Vilá, thus becoming the first democratically elected governor to have a veto overridden by the legislature.
 Later in June, Acevedo Vilá and the legislature were frequently at odds about the budget proposal.
 The budget proposed by the Governor was not accepted by the leaders of the PNP in the legislature and they proposed a different budget, which Acevedo Vilá vetoed in August 2005.
+As a result, for the first time ever, the previous year's budget remained in force.

 During his 2004 campaign, he promised that he would not support a sales tax.
 The tax was proposed to pay part of the commonwealth's external debt.
 In spite of all these measures, he was unable to finish his term with a balanced budget.
-During his term as governor he opened up commerce and trade with foreign countries.
+During his term as governor he relied on greater trade with foreign countries.
 He was also the only governor to speak to the United Nations on the political status of Puerto Rico.